noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

     print(f'We have {product[2]}x {product[1]}')
 ```

 We enumerate the database locally using the credentuals here but find nothing interesting.
+The credentials also don't work to `sudo` or `su` to any of our other users.

 We also have a hidden directory `.implant` off of our home.